…an extended version of an earlier poem

 To vanquish bows and arrows, spears and catapulted shots

-Of those who build their bamboo huts for families now distraught,
+Of those who hide in bamboo huts their families, pale, distraught,

-With withered wives with dried up breasts, and swollen babes in cots,
+(Their withered wives with dried up breasts, their swollen babes in cots)

 Who swoon, engulfed in poison darts and vats of acid hot,

 In churches of your deities, your Holy Huguenots,

 Your Imams, Rabbis, Voodoo Dolls and Mitered Lancelots